-Events are about people—people to attend them, people to staff them, and people to manage it all.
-The management component can be chaotic and particularly complex, because finding staff and volunteers with the correct skills, and getting those people to the right place at the right time, is an enormous undertaking.
-Whether you’re managing an event venue, planning a corporate conference, or overseeing a festival, sporting event, or concert, you know that event staff scheduling and communication is key to your success.
+Events are about people — people who attend them, people who staff them, and people who manage it all.
+The event staffing component can be chaotic and particularly complex, because finding event staff and volunteers with the correct skills, and getting those people to the right place at the right time, is an enormous undertaking.
+Whether you’re planning a conference, overseeing a festival, or managing a sporting event, the schedule is essential.
+From sports event management to hospitality events, the key to success is strategic event staff scheduling and clear communication.

 - Matching the people with the right skills to the right tasks